Primary Care 101 for the College Freshman

 - Take care of well visits while at home.
 While it can seem frustrating to see doctor while home on break, well-visits are the foundation of good health.
 Whether you choose to keep your pediatrician or opt for an adult provider, book the appointments well in advance of summer or Thanksgiving break.

 - Have your child sign up for South Shore MyChart.
-South Shore Health System’s online patient portal enables all patients to have access to their medical information whenever they need it, from wherever they are—including a far-flung college campus.
+South Shore Health’s online patient portal enables all patients to have access to their medical information whenever they need it, from wherever they are—including a far-flung college campus.
 (If your child already has a MyChart account, he or she will have to reapply for access once he or she turns 18.)

 - Seek age-appropriate care.
 Once your child turns 21, they should ask their pediatrician to recommend an Internal or Family Medicine doctor.

 - Use us as a resource.
 As always, seek care immediately and locally in an emergency.
 But if a patient is away at college and has a question or concern, they may call their PCP at South Shore Medical Center to get advice, or communicate with them through MyChart.